UK Council for Psychotherapy

 HSP Counselling London, Camden, Kings Cross - Psychotherapy for highly sensitive people

 HSP Counselling - Valuing Our Sensitivities Exceptionally sensitive, some of us may have experienced heightened responses to our brain - what has been termed having sensory processing sensitivities - SPS (see also Neuro-Diversity, Diagnosis).
 Our HSP gives us a range of positive attributes.
-Our sensitive disposition, delicate equilibrium can be be viewed as a superpower.
+Our sensitive disposition, delicate equilibrium can be viewed as a gift.
 Loving, valuing, accepting our creativity and rich inner life - that we are affected by our environment, art, music, etc. The ability to perceive subtle positive, negative energies, our perception of people's feelings, moods may be important.
 A downside to our emotional sensitivity can be overwhelment (or having such a strong sense of justice that it can easily turn to anger).
-For some we can experience sensory overload and the counselling for SPS can explore this further.
+For some we can experience sensory overload and the counselling for Sensory Processing Sensitivity (SPS) can explore this further.
 Hyper-aroused, our sensitivities and senses can also help anchor us.
 Others may struggle to value our sensitive side - our consciousness and the qualities that our sensitivities, intuition, sensory awareness, bring in us and into relationships, our work.
 Our sensitivities also have the potential to be in tune with our and others' emotions, build meaningful relationships with others, open us up to depths of feeling, somatic reactions, the qualities of our inner child, experiences with nature, of vivid images, our empathy, tenderness, vulnerability, creativity, enjoying a sensually rich, sexual life.
 Counselling for sensitivities, HSP psychotherapy explores the impact of the positive and any negative effects of our sensitivities further (e.g. managing our exhaustion).
 And what we may be experiencing inside can also be explored in the counselling for highly sensitive people.

 The truly creative mind in any field is no more than this: A human creature born abnormally, inhumanly sensitive.
 To him... a touch is a blow, a sound is a noise, a misfortune is a tragedy, a joy is an ecstasy, a friend is a lover, a lover is a god, and failure is death.
 Add to this cruelly delicate organism the overpowering necessity to create, create, create - so that without the creating of music or poetry or books or buildings or something of meaning, his very breath is cut off from him.
 He must create, must pour out creation.
 By some strange, unknown, inward urgency he is not really alive unless he is creating.
 Pearl S. Buck